[Diggers350] Londons War on Informality, what seven hours in London taught me about surveillance capitalism

 shift in that balance.
 The vibrancy still exists,

-but it’s on the retreat as the outside space is
+but its on the retreat as the outside space is

 eaten up.
 In the great ongoing war between